 Faculty members nominate students who have demonstrated superior scholarly or creative achievement through a notable paper or thesis, research project, creative or artistic endeavor, or other product of the student’s academic work.
 Nominees must be either a junior or senior currently enrolled at UT Austin or have received their undergraduate degree in December of the academic year in which the award is being given.
 Three students will receive awards of $2,000 each, three students will receive awards of $3,000 each, and one student will be awarded the grand prize of $10,000.

 Attending national and international conferences is an important activity for undergraduate researchers.
-At conferences, you are able to meet scientists in your field, hear about new research, and present your own work.
+At conferences, you are able to meet scientists in your field, hear about new research and present your own work.

 In addition to the resource above, often you can find partial or even full funding to support your travel to present at a conference.
-Below are tips and campus resources for securing funding.

 Check to see if the conference you are attending offers travel grants for student presenters.
 Often the organization hosting the event has funds for this purpose, but it is very important to apply early!